Cyclosa argenteoalba: Parasites

-Mitochondrial Genome
+Mitochondrial genome

 The complete mitochondrial genome of C. argenteoalba has been sequenced.
-It was found that the genome is majority A+T and includes thirty-seven genes.
+It was found that the genome is majority A+T and includes 37 genes.
 The cloverleaf structure typically associated with transfer RNA is not successfully formed by thirteen of its transfer RNAs.
-The genome is 14,575 basepairs long.
+The genome is 14,575 base pairs long.
 Phylogenetic analysis showed C. argenteoalba is closely related to Hypsosings pygmaea and Areneus ventricosus.